barrust/pyprobables/docs/source/quickstart.rst

 rate is not exceeded.
 This is ideal for situations that it is a wild guess to determine the number of elements that will be added.

-At this time, it is not possible to import or export an **Expanding Bloom Filter** but that is a planned feature.

 Rotating Bloom Filter
 """""""""""""""""""""""""""""""""""""""""""""""